loudove/pysimpp/doc/cluster.md

 -  `-vis n`:
 visualization frequency (save gro files for the traced clusters every n timesteps iteration based for lammps and time based for gromacs).

+[//]: # ( -  `--whole`:reconstruct the molecules making them whole again, before spatial reconstruction of the clusters.
+Use this option if the coordinates of the input trajectory are wrapped in to the simulation cell and you want to correctly visualize the clusters.)

 -  `-molecules molid range`:
 molecules to be used.
 A comma seperated list with the ranges of molecules ids, e.g., `1,2,3` or `1:10,20,30:100`